Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: How can SFC be reduced?

 \section{How can SFC be reduced?}

-Note that the quantities used to make predictions in \pmidc do not directly represent a valid probability distribution in that they are no longer upper-bounded by $1$,\footnote{The quantity $\frac{P_\theta(\ell|x)}{P_\theta(\ell)}$ can, in principle, be viewed as the \emph{unnormalized} probability of $\ell$.
-However, turning it into a proper probability distribution requires computing the normalization factor $\sum_z \frac{P_\theta(z|x)}{P_\theta(z)}$, which is prohibitively expensive and also unreliable as LMs are generally not well-calibrated on the long tail of low-probability tokens.} making it difficult to compute our proposed metric $\pmvc_\theta(\mathcal{L}, x)$ for measuring the extent of SFC.
-Is there a more straightforward way to equate \cref{eqn:basic-seq-scoring,eqn:sfc-free}?
+The quantities used in \pmidc do not represent a valid probability distribution as they may exceed $1$,\footnote{The quantity $\frac{P_\theta(\ell|x)}{P_\theta(\ell)}$ can, in principle, be viewed as the \emph{unnormalized} probability of $\ell$.
+However, turning it into a proper probability distribution requires computing the normalization factor $\sum_z \frac{P_\theta(z|x)}{P_\theta(z)}$, which is prohibitively expensive and also unreliable, since LMs are generally not well-calibrated on the long tail of low-probability tokens.} making it difficult to compute our proposed metric $\pma_\theta(\mathcal{L}, x)$.
+Is there a more straightforward way to equate $\yss$ and $\ysfcfree$?